Brain Assist

-Brain Assist or Touch de Uno DS is a puzzle video game released for the Nintendo DS in Japan, North America, and the PAL regions.
+Brain Assist, known in Japan as Touch de Uno!
+DS (タッチ･デ･ウノー！DS, Tatchi de Unō!
+DS), is a puzzle video game released for the Nintendo DS in Japan, North America, and the PAL regions.
 Studies in the 1960s demonstrated the lateralization of brain function.
 The left-brain hemisphere deals with sequential analysis - reasoning using language, mathematics, abstraction and reasoning.
 Memory is primarily stored in a language format.
 The right-brain hemisphere deals with auditory, visual, and spatial concepts (art, for example) dancing and gymnastics, which is what the game aims to stimulate in the player.

 Reception

-Brain Assist received mixed reviews from critics upon release.
-On Metacritic, the game holds a score of 53/100 based on 17 reviews, indicating "mixed or average reviews".
-On GameRankings, the game holds a score of 53.89% based on 19 reviews.
+The game received "mixed" reviews according to the review aggregation website Metacritic.
+Emily Ballistrieri of GamePro said, "Maybe if the whole game had as much character as that one backdrop they'd have something, but the way it stands, even with its budget price, Brain Assist is a game you can walk right by."